-Actions - Town and OpenSpace Planning Year of Plan 25 Prepare a process for regular cross-reference microchip database information with the current Council registration database for potential restricted breed dogs.
-Yr 1 26 Prepare a Dog Off/On-Leash Policy and Provision Plan that includes: a provision rationale a review of existing provision, including suitability of sites direction in relation to: distribution/accessibility alternatives to existing options fencing levels of service for inclusions e.g. landscaping, public amenities, sensory elements for dogs ongoing management requirements e.g. maintenance, compliance monitoring, complaint resolution, risk management community education/information requirements.
+Actions - Town and OpenSpace Planning Year of Plan 25 Consider opportunities: to engage with developers for inclusion of pet friendly design and amenities in high density developments to encourage developers to include private and public open space in development designs as per the recommendation on the Open Space Strategy.
+Yr 1 Within operational budget 26 Prepare a Dog Off/On-Leash Policy and Provision Plan that includes: a provision rationale a review of existing provision, including suitability of sites direction in relation to: distribution/accessibility alternatives to existing options fencing levels of service for inclusions e.g. landscaping, public amenities, sensory elements for dogs ongoing management requirements e.g. maintenance, compliance monitoring, complaint resolution, risk management community education/information requirements.
 Yr 2 27 Prepare concept and detailed signage information and templates for off-leash areas in line with recommendations from the Dog Off/On-Leash Policy and Provision Plan when completed.
 Yr 3 28 Refer recommendations in section 6.2 Responsible Pet Ownership in relation to targeted messaging strategies about dog control requirements.
-Yr 1-4 (Ongoing)
+Ongoing Within operational budget